 The ACR Appropriateness Criteria® (AC) are evidence-based guidelines to assist referring physicians and other providers in making the most appropriate imaging or treatment decision for a specific clinical condition.
 Employing these guidelines helps providers enhance quality of care and contribute to the most efficacious use of radiology.
+The AC are not intended to be used as coding guidance for radiologic procedures.
 Learn more »

-Our new web feedback tool allows us to better track and manage feedback coming from a variety of sources.
+Our enhanced commenting web site allows us to better track and manage feedback coming from a variety of sources.

-Also, reviewers, such as ACR members, other specialty physicians, patients, payers, health care administrators, etc., may comment at any time on any topic.
+However, feedback and comments on any topic may be submitted at any time.
 Anyone can suggest new topics, splitting or grouping topics together, suggest new references or evidence for the expert panel to consider, ask questions or clarifications, or comment on the ACR AC process and methodology.
 We will do our best to provide timely responses but eventually all input will be reviewed and addressed.